meltyourface/blank/posts/Energy/Purifying-Living-Space-The-Luminous-Sanctum-Ritual/index.md

 ## Title: The Luminous Sanctum Ritual

-Objective: To purify a living space by manipulating the flow of energy, dispelling negative forces, and attracting positive vibrations.
+**Objective**: To purify a living space by manipulating the flow of energy, dispelling negative forces, and attracting positive vibrations.

-Preparation:
+**Preparation**:

 1. **Gather the following materials**:
    a. **Crystals**: Clear quartz, amethyst, selenite, and black tourmaline